 Being a resident of India, we all have experienced some form of Child labor around us, be it Full-time, Part-time or bonded labor, and so, as a responsible citizen of this country, it is our moral obligation to be informed about social demons such as child labor, and to lend support to children who are in desperate need for help.

-India has one of the highest percentages of children below the age of 18 involved in labour activities.
-This is a scar deep rooted in the Indian society and needs to be addressed at the earliest.
-Child labour involves children under the age of 18 participating in economic activities on a part-time or full-time basis.
-Children resolve to these activities in an attempt to add a certain amount of income and financially support to their families.
+India has one of the highest percentages of children below the age of 18 involved in labor activities.
+This is a scar deep-rooted in Indian society and needs to be addressed at the earliest.
+Child labor involves children under the age of 18 participating in economic activities on a part-time or full-time basis.
+Children resort to these activities in an attempt to add a certain amount of income and financial support to their families.

-Child labour is a practice that deprives children of their childhood, and is extremely harmful for their physical and mental development.
+Child labor is a practice that deprives children of their childhood and is extremely harmful to their physical and mental development.

 CAUSES OF CHILD LABOUR

-Poverty was, and continues to be one of the prime causes of Child labour in our country.
-In a developing country such as ours, uneducated and poor people often consider children as a financial help to feed and support their families.
-This forces the decision makers of a poor household to send their children to work in extreme conditions for minimal amount of money which may then help the family to overcome its financial crisis.
+Poverty was and continues to be one of the prime causes of Child labor in our country.
+In a developing country such as ours, uneducated and poor people often consider children as financial help to feed and support their families.
+This forces the decision-makers of a poor household to send their children to work in extreme conditions for a minimal amount of money which may then help the family to overcome its financial crisis.

 Lack of education: